JTBrinkmann/ezpz-plug-exporter/README.md

 ### plug.dj is currently down, what to do now?
 Too bad.
 If you can't get on any plug.dj testing server either, there's nothing you can do here, sorry.

-If you want to get your playlists back, you may have luck with the [plug.dj RIP playlist exporter](https://p0ne.com/rip-playlist-exporter/), which tries to restore your playlists from your browsers "cache" (technically it's the localStorage, not the cache), success not guaranteed, though.
+If you want to get your playlists back without access to plug.dj, you may have luck with the [plug.dj RIP playlist exporter](https://p0ne.com/rip-playlist-exporter/), which tries to restore your playlists from your browsers "cache" (technically it's the localStorage, not the cache), success not guaranteed, though.